How to Write Meeting Minutes in 2024 | Slite

 6. Put down meeting minutes as they're discussed

 Instead of waiting until the meeting is over, write your observations down while the notes are still fresh in your mind.
-Studying an example of meeting minutes from past meetings can help you determine what items your team finds most important.
+Studying an example of meeting minutes from past executive meetings can help you determine what items your team finds most important.

 7. Review with attendees at the end of the meeting